-Students are required to report any pending criminal charges at the time that they occur (this includes before beginning their educational program and during their educational program) to the Practical Nursing Program Coordinator.
+Students are required to report any pending criminal charges at the time that they occur (this includes before beginning their educational program and during their educational program) to the PN program coordinator.
 The college reserves the right to place these students on a leave of absence until the courts have made a decision regarding the criminal actions.
-If a student is convicted of a crime, the Practical Nursing Program Coordinator and the Director of Health Programs will decide as to whether the student will be allowed to return to the Practical Nursing Program or be dismissed from the program.
+If a student is convicted of a crime, the PN program coordinator and the Director of Health Programs will decide as to whether the student will be allowed to return to the PN program or be dismissed from the program.